 IP can also be licensed.
 This is similar to a 'lease' of a flat.
-The IP owner permits someone else (the "Licensee") to use the IP (or part of it) for a specified purpose in return for payment.
+The IP owner permits someone else (the "Licensee") to use the IP in return for payment.
 If the IP has been used to make a particular product, payment will often be made in the form of a "royalty".
 The royalty may be a percentage cut of the price the product has been sold for by the Licensee.